MarketplaceUX/mow/strategy/reqs.md

 * User can send the website URL via SMS and email.
 * User can share the website URL on social platforms, e.g., Facebook or Twitter.
 * User can click a link to go to the SUMO page that explains how to Submit a Mobile Website.
 * User can click a link to report an issue with the website, which opens the Report Issue layer.
+Process and design in progress.
 * User can click a link to claim ownership of the website, which opens the Claim Ownership layer.
+Process and design in progress.
 * User can view 3 "related" content apps and/or websites.
 Business rule: pick the top 2 most popular apps in the same category as the website and pick the top 1 most popular website in the same category as the website.
 Where website has mulitple categories, only pick from the first category.
-Note: this business rule will be modified in the future to be more sophisticated, e.g., "top 3 trending apps in the same category liked by other people who looked at this website."
+Note: this business rule will be modified in the future to be more sophisticated.
+Here's an extreme example: "top 3 trending apps in the same category liked by other people who looked at this website."
   * <span>In each related content block, user can see how many "likes" the website has and how many "visits" to the website came from the Marketplace.
 These are not actionable.</span>
-  * <span>If a content block is a website, display its app rating in the block.
+  * <span>If a content block is an app, display its app rating in the block.
 Websites don't have ratings.</span>
   * <span>In a content block, user can click the app/website title to go to its detail page.</span>
   * <span>In a content block, user can click "Get" button to initiate the install process for an app.</span>
   * <span>In a content block, user can click "Open" button to open a website (launches in browser).</span>